zestplugins/ZestCompression/README.txt

 == Description ==

-ZestCompression is the best WordPress plugin designed to resize and compress your website's image assets effortlessly.
+Zest Compression is a powerful WordPress plugin designed to resize and compress your website's image assets, improving page loading times and overall performance.

 **Key Features:**
 - Automatic Image Compression: Enable or disable automatic compression for all uploaded images, ensuring optimized file sizes without compromising quality.
 - Compression Quality Control: Fine-tune the compression quality level according to your preferences.
 Lower values result in higher compression for efficient storage.

-For more information and updates, visit the [Zest Compression GitHub repository](https://github.com/zestplugins/ZestCompression).
+For a detailed guide and updates, visit the [Zest Compression GitHub repository](https://github.com/zestplugins/ZestCompression).

 == Installation ==

 1. Upload the `zest-compression` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Configure plugin settings via the 'Zest Compression' page in the WordPress dashboard.
+3. Configure plugin settings via the 'Zest Compression' page in the WordPress dashboard under the 'Settings' menu.

 == Frequently Asked Questions ==